From the August/September 2023 Issue

 DNJ: What is the interior aesthetic?

 WM: The interiors are an amalgam of many influences drawn from everything that I know about Italian, French and Moroccan historical architecture.
 The house features many elements inspired by my travels.
 For instance, I’ve spent a lot of time in Morocco — we had a house in Marrakesh.
 So we brought in Moroccan tile for the kitchen floor and backsplash.
-The range hood is glazed Moroccan Zellige tile.
+The range hood is glazed Moroccan zellige tile.
 It’s hand cut into those sizes, which makes it very irregular and gives it a rustic quality.

 DNJ: How did your relationship with the homeowners contribute to the success of this project?